tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![stock-price-frequency-distribution](Images/stock-price-frequency-distribution.PNG)

-* Calculating a `95%` confidence interval of potential outcomes for projected `AAPL` stock prices over the next `252` trading days showcases a range in which there is a `95%` chance that `AAPL` stock price will end up within the range of `$106.22 - $329.27`.
+* Calculating a `95%` confidence interval of potential outcomes for projected `AAPL` stock prices over the next `252` trading days showcases a range in which there is a `95%` chance that `AAPL` stock price will end up within the range of `$185.59 - $895.60`.

   ![stock-price-confidence-interval](Images/stock-price-confidence-interval.PNG)

 * Multiplying an initial investment of `$10,000` by the percentage change in stock price for the lower and upper bounds of the `95%` confidence interval produces a confidence interval in terms of investment.

   ![stock-price-investment-confidence-interval](Images/stock-price-investment-confidence-interval.PNG)

+Answer any questions before moving on.

 ---